The global and independent platform for the SAP community.

 SAP partner GIB from Siegen selected the Supply Chain Heroes 2021 as part of its GIB SCM Awards.

-Logistics with its complex supply structures is predestined for the use of artificial intelligence.
-What tasks are possible?
-E-3 spoke with Björn Dunkel, Managing Director of GIB, which offers software for intralogistics and combines it with expert knowledge and consulting.
+With inherently complex structures, logistics is predestined for the use of artificial intelligence.
+Which tasks are ideally suited?
+E3 Magazine spoke to Bjoern Dunkel, Managing Director at GIB, a company combining software for intralogistics with expert know-how and consulting.

 Actually, there is still time until 2027, but many companies are already dealing with the SAP S/4 HANA Conversion.
 Although the new platform promises functional improvements in the ERP system and offers room for innovation, the associated effort is a headache.